fraterrisus/walkthroughs/phantasie-1/index.md

 ### Lizard Man Caves

 As you cross the sector boundary S of Pineville, the monsters jump a level of difficulty.
-And I started rolling Black Knights a *lot* more often.
+I also started rolling Black Knights a *lot* more often.
 Head into Greenville as quickly as possible (don't forget *Transportation*) and feel free to mess around for a bit until you feel ready to explore a bit further.
 The Caves are just NW of the crossroads S of Greenville.

 First order of business here is the Fire Rune, which is easy enough to find, and ought to be a good target for your first trip to the caves.
 From the cave entrance go S to an irregular room, E (past a fight) to a smaller room, then S. You'll receive a warning, then have to face two successive Fire Elementals.
-Blow your spell points – FireFlash3 should make short work of them, ironically – and make sure to heal up between fights.
+Blow your spell points – *FireFlash3* should make short work of them, ironically – and make sure to heal up between fights.
 2500 XP per party member per elemental is pretty nice, but no gold.
-The Fire Rune is just past them.
+The **Fire Rune** is just past them.

 Once you have the Fire Rune you can return to the Cathedral and burn the box containing the Earth Rune.
 Then continue grinding that area for experience, and come back here when you're ready.